Tennessee Lemon Law: Your Complete Legal Guide

 - Any person to whom the vehicle is transferred during the warranty period

-- Any person entitled by the warranty terms to enforce warranty obligations
+- Any other person entitled by the warranty terms to enforce warranty obligations

 Tennessee's Lemon Law Presumption

-Under T.C.A. § 55-24-105, Tennessee law creates a presumption that a reasonable number of repair attempts have been made if certain conditions are met during the “term of protection.”
-When this presumption applies, the burden shifts to the manufacturer to prove that the vehicle is not a lemon.
+Under T.C.A. § 55-24-105, Tennessee law creates a rebuttable presumption that a "reasonable number of attempts" has been made to repair a vehicle when certain conditions are met.
+When this presumption applies, the burden shifts to the manufacturer to prove the vehicle is not a lemon.

 |---|---|---|